- Search The Registry

 - My Account

-*On this date in 1931, Clarence Jones was born.
-He is an African American businessman and writer.
+*On this date, in 1931, Clarence Jones was born.
+He is a Black businessman and writer.

-From Philadelphia, PA, his parents were domestic workers and he was raised in a foster home and a boarding school in New England.
-Clarence Benjamin Jones graduated from Palmyra High School in Palmyra, NJ.
+From Philadelphia, PA, Clarence Benjamin Jones' parents were domestic workers, and he was raised in a foster home and a boarding school in New England.
+He graduated from Palmyra High School in Palmyra, NJ.
 In 1956 he received his B.A. from Columbia College, Columbia University.
-In 1959 he received a Juris Doctor degree from Boston University's School of Law followed by a Certificate from The New York Institute of Finance and the NASD for his Allied Membership in the NYSE.
-He and his wife Anne moved to Altadena, California, where Jones established a practice in entertainment law.
+In 1959 he received a Juris Doctor degree from Boston University's School of Law, followed by a Certificate from The New York Institute of Finance and the NASD for his Allied Membership in the NYSE.
+He and his wife Anne moved to Altadena, California, where Jones established practice in entertainment law.

-He has been twice recognized as Fortune Magazine's 'Man of the Month,' and founded successful financial, corporate and media-related ventures.
-He has also provided strategic legal and financial consulting services to several governments around the world including The Bahamas, The Dominican Republic, Jamaica, and Zambia.
-He has received numerous state and national awards recognizing his significant contributions to American society.
+He has been twice recognized as Fortune Magazine's 'Man of the Month' and founded successful financial, corporate, and media-related ventures.
+He has also provided strategic legal and financial consulting services to several governments worldwide, including The Bahamas, The Dominican Republic, Jamaica, and Zambia.
+He has received numerous state and national awards, recognizing his significant contributions to American society.
 Jones is currently Executive Consultant to Marks Paneth & Shron LLP ('MP&S'), a financial services firm headquartered in New York.
-He is presently writing a book about his experiences with Dr. King as a Scholar in Residence at Stanford University's Martin Luther King, Jr. Research & Education Institute in Palo Alto, CA. In additional areas, he serves as both Senior Partner of Clemensen Capital Company, an investment banking boutique specializing in cross border finance for Korea, and President & CEO of CBJ Multimedia Associates, Inc., specializing in media and telecom.
+He is writing a book about his experiences with Dr. King as a Scholar in Residence at Stanford University's Martin Luther King, Jr. Research & Education Institute in Palo Alto, CA. In additional areas, he serves as Senior Partner of Clemmensen Capital Company, an investment banking boutique specializing in cross-border finance for Korea, and President & CEO of CBJ Multimedia Associates, Inc., specializing in media and telecom.